Sanitation innovator named 2013 Stockholm Water Prize Laureate

 A world class inventor and problem solver

 Dr. Morgan has invented a wide range of simple, smart and low-cost water and sanitation technologies.
-Several of his most prominent innovations, including the “B” type Bush Pump and the Blair Ventilated Improved Pit (VIP) Latrine, have been adapted as the national standard by the government of Zimbabwe.
-Huge numbers of Blair VIP latrines designed for both families and schools have been built and serve millions of people in Zimbabwe alone, and many more have been built worldwide.
-Dr. Morgan also created the ‘Upgraded Family Well’, a concept where families can support themselves (“self supply”) which now helps half a million people improve the quality of water obtained from traditional wells.
+Several of his most prominent innovations, including the Bush Pump and the Blair Ventilated Improved Pit (VIP) Latrine, have been adapted as the national standard by the government of Zimbabwe.
+Over 500,000 Blair VIP latrines have been built and serve 3 million people in Zimbabwe alone, and many more have been built worldwide.
+Dr. Morgan also created the ‘Upgraded Family Well’, which now help half a million people improve the quality of water obtained from traditional wells.

 Dr. Morgan has an unwavering commitment to creating solutions that local communities can build and sustain themselves.
 For each of his technologies he also developed a wide range of training and educational materials that enable local practitioners to install, maintain and improve them.
-The Blair VIP latrine, for example, has been restyled so that it can be upgraded in a series of steps as the need or opportunity arises.
-In Zimbabwe today, variants of the Blair VIP, the “B” type ‘Bush Pump’ and the promotion of upgraded wells form the backbone of the rural water and sanitation programme.
+The Blair VIP latrines, for example, are designed so that they can be upgraded as the need or opportunity arises.
+The ‘Bush Pump’ was specifically designed so that local ‘pump minders’ can provide maintenance using tools that they can carry on their bicycles.

-Dr. Morgan is also renowned as one of the leading creators and proponents of ecological sanitation solutions, which enable the safe reuse of human waste to enhance soil quality and crop production.
+Dr. Morgan is also renowned as the leading creator and proponent of ecological sanitation solutions, which enable the safe reuse of human waste to enhance soil quality and crop production.
 His ‘eco-san’ toilets are now in use in countries across the globe, centred on converting a sanitary problem into a productive resource.
-Much work has been performed in the school environment.

 About Dr. Peter Morgan

 Dr. Morgan currently serves as Director of Aquamor, a not-for-profit company working in the rural water supply and sanitation sector in Zimbabwe.
-He has previously served as Chief Research Officer and acting Director of the Blair Research Laboratory and as Advisor to the Ministry of Health in Zimbabwe.
+He has previously served as Director of the Blair Research Laboratory and as Advisor to the Ministry of Health in Zimbabwe.
 Throughout his career, Dr. Morgan has shared his designs and innovations freely and ensured that they can be implemented and improved by the local communities where they are used.

 Born in 1943 in Wellingborough, United Kingdom, Dr. Morgan is a naturalized citizen of Zimbabwe.
-He holds a PhD in Marine Biology from the University of Hull and was awarded Member of the most Excellent Order of the British Empire (MBE) in 1991.
+He holds a PhD in Marine Biology from the University of Hull.

 About the Stockholm Water Prize